An automatic system to detect equivalence between iterative algorithms: Algorithm conjugation

 \begin{proof} By \cref{coro1}, if $D_{ii} \neq 0$ and $D_{jj} \neq 0$, then $\C_i\mathcal A$ and $\C_j\mathcal A$ are causal.
 Note that entries above diagonal of $D$ are all zero because $\mathcal A$ is causal.
 Thus, $\det(D[\{ij\}]) = D_{ii}D_{jj} \neq 0$ and $\C_{\{ij\}}\mathcal A$ is causal.
 The commutative property of the Sweep operator gives the result $\C_i\C_j\mathcal A = \C_j\C_i\mathcal A = \C_{\{ij\}}\mathcal A$ \cite{10.2307/2683825,TSATSOMEROS2000151}. \end{proof}

-Proposition \ref{prop10} states that conjugation of different oracles commutes.
+\Cref{prop10} states that conjugation of different oracles commutes.
 This justifies our notation $\C_\kappa$ for set $\kappa$, as the order of the oracles in $\kappa$ is irrelevant.
-Further, conjugation and cyclic permutation also commute; see \cref{prop11} and proof in \cref{apd6}.
+Further, conjugation and cyclic permutation also commute; see \cref{prop11} and proof in \cref{proof-commutative}.

-\paragraph{DR and ADMM} We showed in subsection \ref{app-shift} that the DR (algorithm \ref{algo7}) and ADMM (algorithm \ref{algo8}) are related by permutation with a certain choice of parameters.
-Here, we show that they are related by permutation and conjugation (in either order, as they commute), with a different choice of parameters: $A = I, B = I, c = 0, \rho = t$ for ADMM.
+\paragraph{DR and ADMM} We showed in \cref{app-shift} that the DR (\cref{algo7}) and ADMM (\cref{algo8}) are related by permutation with a certain choice of parameters.
+Here, we show that they are related by permutation and conjugation (in either order, as they commute), with a different choice of parameters: $A = L^T, B = I, c = 0, \rho = t$ for ADMM.
+Further suppose that linear operator $L$ is invertible.
 The transfer function of this special parameterization of ADMM is shown as $\hat H_{17}(z)$.
 Relations between DR and ADMM can be illustrated as follows.
 Recall $\hat H_{10}(z)$ is the transfer function of DR. Here we can observe that different choices of parameters of algorithms can lead to different relations between algorithms.

 The commutative property is important to identify relations between algorithms efficiently.
-For example, suppose we would like to identify the relations between algorithms \ref{algo7} and \ref{algo8}, with transfer functions $\hat H_{10}(z)$ and $\hat H_{17}(z)$.
-We can first perform conjugation and next permutation on algorithm \ref{algo7}, and then test equivalence between the resulting algorithm and algorithm \ref{algo8}.
+For example, suppose we would like to identify the relations between \cref{algo7,algo8}, with transfer functions $\hat H_{10}(z)$ and $\hat H_{17}(z)$.
+We can first perform conjugation and next permutation on \cref{algo7}, and then test equivalence between the resulting algorithm and \cref{algo8}.
 We need not try permutation followed by conjugation; as these commute, both orders lead to the same transfer function.